ellisk42/ec/README.md

-#  Leveraging Language for Abstraction and Program Search
+#  Leveraging Language for Abstraction and Program Search | Author: Catherine Wong

-This repository is the official implementation of Leveraging Language for Abstraction and Program Search (currently under review).
+This repository is the official implementation of Leveraging Language for Abstraction and Program Search (ICML 2021).
 This repository and branch is a static branch designed to reproduce the results in the paper.
-This README will be updated with a link to a deanonymized live branch and paper after the review period.

 ## Getting Started -- Dependencies and Requirements
 The following setup has been tested on an Ubuntu 16.04 machine.
 The codebase is implemented in both Python and OCaml.